 These shifts in our lives happen for a reason.
 There is a beginning, end, and purpose to the changes we undergo.
 Instead of panicking and worrying about all the things that could go wrong, recognize that those fears are coming from inside of you.
 And because they are coming from you, you have the power to stop them!
 This is where Fact v.
 Fiction comes into play.
 Take 3 minutes and map how you’re feeling.
 Is it real?
 Are you future trippin’?
 Is the unknown or limbo what you’re actually afraid of and not the change itself?

 Remember, Fact v.
-Fiction is a strong antidote to wasteful stress, unnecessary emotional wear and tear and drama in the workplace and in all of life’s relationships at home, in community, etc. So, the next time you feel thrown out of the driver’s seat by the dynamic shifts of your life, remember these 3 simple steps:
+Fiction is a strong antidote to wasteful stress, the unnecessary emotional wear and tear from the drama in the workplace and in all of life’s relationships at home, in community, etc. So, the next time you feel thrown out of the driver’s seat by the dynamic shifts of your life, remember these 3 simple steps:

 Let it Simmer - Take time to really mull over the changes happening, understand (and feel!) how you feel about the changes happening.